Flamen Martialis: Role

 At the Larentalia in April, the Flamen Martialis poured libations in honour of Acca Laurentia, wife of Faustulus, the foster-father of the Rome's twin founders, Romulus and Remus.
 It is assumed by modern scholars, though nowhere specifically stated in any ancient source, that the Flamen Martialis presided over the October Horse, a sacrifice of a horse to Mars in the Campus Martius.

-The major flamens were placed under several religious prohibitions that restricted their military and political careers.
+The major flamines were placed under several religious prohibitions that restricted their military and political careers.
 In the 240s BC, for instance, the consul Aulus Postumius Albinus could not assume his military command, because the pontifex maximus Lucius Caecilius Metellus invoked the prohibition against a Flamen Martialis leaving the city.
 The Flamines Martiales were likely appointed by the pontifex maximus and initiated by an augur in the comitia calata.
 Members of the Flamines Martiales may have had their term end when their wife died.
 The wife of a Flamen Martialis was also a priestess.